TV buying guide

 There isn't a port for Wi-Fi.
 If your TV is Wi-Fi enabled, you should be able to connect to the internet during the setup of your TV

-Many new TVs won’t have a SCART connection, so make sure you check the product description first.
-Or pick up a SCART connecting kit to help you get set up.
+Many new TVs won’t have a SCART connection, so do check the product description first.
+If you need to connect a SCART product, you’ll need a SCART to HDMI adaptor.

 Get more from your TV